CronCats/docs/content/docs/tutorials-pixel-pet.md

 ## NOTE: All pets have been claimed!
 You can read this tutorial to learn, but no pets will be distributed.

 Learn how to use croncat by earning a special (and powerful) pixel pet!
 This tutorial covers the process of creating and watching a croncat task from start to finish.
-It is intended to show you the process through step by step examples.
+It is intended to show you the process through step-by-step examples.
 The solution to this challenge will award you with a 1 of a kind pixelpet!

-Note: the solution is not fully documented here, you will need to take notes along the way to create the final cli command.
+**Note**: the solution is not fully documented here, you will need to take notes along the way to create the final CLI command.
+Also note that this example interacts with NEAR Protocol only at this time.

 ## The Challenge